LibertyDSNP/spec/pages/Roadmap.md

 ## Future

-Below is a tentative roadmap to what protocol features are being developed next!
+Below is a tentative roadmap to what protocol features are being developed next.
 Items are ordered by current priority.

 ### Chain Migration